carlvilla/Multi-CTBNCs/README.md

 #### Available models by structure constraints
 * Multi-dimensional continuous time Bayesian network classifier (MCTBNC): no structure constraints.
 * Multi-dimensional continuous time naive Bayes classifier (MCTNBC): assumes independence between class variables and between features.
 The model is formed by a complete bridge subgraph, so each class variable is parent of all features.
-* DAG-k multi-dimensional continuous time Bayesian network classifier (DAG-k MCTBNC): feature nodes have at most k parents (excluding class variables).
+* DAG-maxK multi-dimensional continuous time Bayesian network classifier (DAG-maxK MCTBNC): feature nodes have at most k parents (excluding class variables).
+* Empty-digraph multi-dimensional continuous time Bayesian network classifier (Empty-digraph MCTBNC): dependencies between class variables are ignored.
-* Empty-DAG multi-dimensional continuous time Bayesian network classifier (Empty-DAG MCTBNC): dependencies between class variables are ignored.
+* Empty-maxK multi-dimensional continuous time Bayesian network classifier (Empty-maxK MCTBNC): feature nodes have at most k parents (excluding class variables) and dependencies between class variables are ignored.

+Note that if only one class variable is provided, a continuous time Bayesian network classifier (CTBNC) will be learnt instead with the selected constraints.

 ## Inference over MCTBNCs